druan10/Edurange_XSS_XSRF/README.md

   GET variables are used to retrieve username on user_profile.php page.
   Should be able to include quotation marks to break out of regular GET request and insert reflected XSS

-Create demo malicious profile
+~~Create demo malicious profile create a sample malicious code on that page that does something like writes a post as the user being exploited "Samy" worm is a good example~~

-  create a sample malicious code on that page that does something like writes a post as the user being exploited "Samy" worm is a good example
+  User "notahacker" has this script on their profile @ ip/user_profile?username=notahacker

 Create second version that enables the user's browser xss filter header? header("X-XSS-Protection: 1"); //php command to enable this, this is the default